Gageperrin/it-notes/gcp/associate-cloud-engineer.md

 The HTTP(S) load balancer distributes traffic using (1) rules based on cross-region load balancing through IP address requests or (2) content-based load balancing using URL maps.
 This kind of load balancer is global, proxy-based, and **Layer 7** behind a single external IP address.
 It is implemented on Google Front Ends (GFE) and provides HTTPS and SSL encryption in transit for both IPv4 and IPv6 traffic.
 IPv6 traffic terminates at the load balancer and is server as IPv4 to the back-end.
 Forwarding rules are in place to distribute defined targets to target pools.
 URL maps direct requests based on rules.
 SSL certificates (Google or self-managed) are required for HTTPS traffic.
 The ports used are 80, 8080 for HTTP and 443 for HTTPS.

-SSL Proxy is a rever proxy load balancer that distributes SSL traffic coming from the Internet to VMs.
+SSL Proxy is a reverse proxy load balancer that distributes SSL traffic coming from the Internet to VMs.
 It is global and external and distributes traffic by location only.
 It is a single Unicast IP address and operates at Layer 4.
 It provides support for **TCP with SSL offload** and supports IPv4 and IPv6 in the same way as the HTTP(S) load balancer.
 It is used for other protocols that use SSL.
+SSL Proxy should not be used for HTTP(S) traffic.

 TCP Proxy load balancer is a reverse proxy load balancer that distributes TCP traffic coming frmo the Internet to VMs.
 Client TCP sessions are terminated at the load balancer.
 It forwards traffic as SSL or TCP.
 It provides intelligent routing and routes to locations that have capacity.
 It has a single Unicast IP address, operates at Layer 4, is global and external, and it distributes traffic by location only.
 It is intended for non HTTP traffic.
 Supports IPv4 and IPv6 traffic in the same way as other load balancers.
 It supports many well-known TCP ports.

 The Network Load Balancer is a regional pass-through load balancer that distributes TCP and UDP traffic to VMs.
 It is not a proxy and responses from backend go directly to client.
 It is regional and external.
 It supports either TCP or UDP but not both.
 It supports traffic on ports that are not supported by TCP proxy and SSL proxy.
 SSL is decrypted by backends, not by the load baalancer.
 Traffic is distributed by protocol, scheme and scope.
 No TLS offloading or proxying.
 Multiple forwarding rules reference one target pool.
 Other protocols use target instances.
-It can only handle self-maanged SSL certificates (**not Google-managed**).
+It can only handle self-managed SSL certificates (**not Google-managed**).

 The Internal Load Balancer is a pass-through load balancer that distributes TCP and UDP traffic to VMs.
 It is layer 4, regional internal, supports TCP or UDP (not both), balances internal traffic between instances, does **not balance Internet traffic** and only sends traffic to the backend directly.
 When using forwarding rules, it is necessary to specify at least one and up to five ports by number.
 It is necessary to specify `ALL` to forward traffic to all ports.